Next Steps: post-results help

 - If there are grounds for an appeal then an effort to resolve the issue informally by talking to your personal tutor or course director is advised

-10. What is the criteria for an academic appeal?
+10. What are the grounds for an academic appeal?

 As outlined in question 9 it is strongly advised to attempt to resolve your issue informally, but if you are thinking of making a formal academic appeal then check the valid and invalid grounds for making one.
 Also check the existing frequently asked question (FAQs) about the academic appeals process.